lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-02-Type_classes.md

 ---

 Type classes now play a major role in all the leading proof assistants: Coq, Lean and of course Isabelle/HOL.
 They have come a long way from their origins in the world of functional programming languages.
-They were mentioned in the **previous post**, so let's take a closer look.
+They were mentioned in the [previous post]{% post_url 2022-02-23-Hereditarily_Finite %}, so let's take a closer look.

 ### Robin Milner and polymorphic type checking